MarkusEggerInc/CODEFrameworkDocs/Caps-Lock Warning and Global Key Handlers.md

+﻿# Caps-Lock Warning

-﻿CODE Framework has a control called the CapsLockWarning control.
+CODE Framework has a control called the CapsLockWarning control.
 It can be used, as you probably guessed, to warn the user that caps-lock is on.
 It looks different in different themes, but here is an example:

 ![](Caps-Lock%20Warning%20and%20Global%20Key%20Handlers/Caps-Lock%20Warning%20and%20Global%20Key%20Handlers.jpg)